 April 15 marks the day that the State of Wisconsin winter moratorium ends.

-Annually, beginning November 1, utilities cannot disconnect electric customers due to outstanding balances on their accounts.
+Annually, on November 1, utilities cannot disconnect its electric customers due to outstanding balances on their accounts.
 The State created the law to protect those who cannot pay their bills in full when temperatures may plummet.
 Each month, area electric users are notified by mail if their bill is at least two weeks past due.
-If customers continue to pay their utility bills to the extent possible throughout the winter months, a large utility bill on April 15 can be avoided.
+If customers continue to pay their utility bills to the extent possible throughout the winter months, a large utility bill on April

+15 can be avoided.
 The bill does not go away, it just accumulates with penalties.

-Beginning April 15, the City will use the red tag and disconnect procedure for residents who fail to pay their utility bills.
+After April 15, the Elkhorn Utility is allowed to use the red tag and disconnect procedure for residents who fail to pay their utility bills.